Domain Name Servers

 Add or Change Domain Names

-Updates to records in the ddns.uark.edu zone must come from the department's tech support by changing the record in Infoblox (passage.uark.edu).
+Updates to records in the ddns.uark.edu zone must come from the department's tech support by changing the record in Infoblox (ipam.uark.edu).
 Access to IPAM requires using the campus VPN, even when on campus.

 To request records in the uark.edu zone, create a ticket.